kharitonov-egor/frontend-testing/README.md

 # frontend-testing
 This repostitory was created to practice making stuff with HTML, CSS and JS.
-Motivation [Alexey Kabanov's course on FrontEnd](https://youtu.be/nobHtYX_GBw?list=PLN191DYDvBJ88-aNUlgcM-AfJtvKL36tq)
+Motivation: [Alexey Kabanov's course on FrontEnd](https://youtu.be/nobHtYX_GBw?list=PLN191DYDvBJ88-aNUlgcM-AfJtvKL36tq)

 ## VC.ru feed layout